 - Endurance: Depending on the time left, I do a set of between 20 and 30 lengths non-stop.

 - Speed: Once in a while I add a few lengths of quick high-intensity swimming to train for speed.

 - Cooldown: a few relaxed lengths of breaststroke and backstroke.

 Now to answer your question, Chante, I think the most important thing you need to do is to get started and find pleasure in your swim sessions.
-The problem with swim workouts is that they can be kind of monotonous and boring.
-That’s why I prefer to mix drill lengths and swim lengths on the spot a lot.
+The problem with swim workouts is that they can be kind of tedious and boring.
+That’s why I prefer to mix up drill lengths with swim lengths on the spot a lot.

-If you want to lose weight, I think in the beginning you should go to the pool three times a week and for at least half an hour.
-Then I would mix drill and swim lengths and start to learn or improve the different swimming strokes.
-This should keep you busy for a few months.
+If you want to lose weight, I think in the beginning you should go to the pool three times a week and swim / practice for at least half an hour.
+Then I would mix up drill lengths with swim lengths to learn a new stroke or to improve an existing stroke.
+Practicing all of our drills for each individual stroke should keep you busy for at least a few months.

-I suggest three times a week minimum because it is needed to really make progress in your swimming abilities and allow you to stay motivated.
-Plus I think this will provide enough cardio to start burning fat.
-More than that and it could become a drag to spend so much time in the pool.
+I suggest three times a week as a guideline because this is what is needed develop the feel for the water, make progress and allows to stay motivated.
+This will also provide enough cardio to start burning fat.
+More than this and it can become a drag to spend so much time in the pool.
 You need to see what works best for you.

 Lastly, there’s a lot of truth in the saying that “a great body is made in the kitchen”.
 I have been following the Paleo Diet as specified by Loren Cordain for three years now.
 The Paleo Diet is more of a set of nutrition guidelines that you should follow over the long term rather than a short term diet that you follow for a few weeks.